THIS POLICY IS CURRENTLY UNDER REVIEW. PLEASE CONTACT A MEMBER OF THE HR TEAM FOR THE MOST UP TO DATE POSITION AND ENTITLEMENTS

 The contract of employment continues as normal during the period of ordinary adoption leave, with the exception of pay, in the same way as it would in the case of maternity leave.

-Employees must notify their Institute Director/Head of Service Department of an intention to take adoption leave within seven days of being notified of a match by the adoption agency, unless this is not reasonably practicable.
-An Adoption Leave Form (.pdf) must be completed and submitted to the Institute Director/Head of Service Department giving information relating to:
+Employees must notify their Head of Department of an intention to take adoption leave within seven days of being notified of a match by the adoption agency, unless this is not reasonably practicable.
+Employees may submit their application in Welsh or English.
+An Adoption Leave Form (.pdf) (see Appendix I) must be completed and submitted to the Head of Service Department giving information relating to:

 - when the child is expected to be placed with them